 Aging

 Healthier sperm may mean longer life.
 A study by Dr. Tina Kold Jensen included more than 40,000 Danish men who were followed for up to 40 years.
 Dr. Tina Kold Jensen says, "No matter what you look at, the risk of dying is decreased if you have a good semen quality compared to low; the poorer the semen quality, the higher the risk of dying."
-American Journal of Epidemiology, July 27, 2009.
+American Journal of Epidemiology, 2009.

-Male Sperm Production
+Male Sperm production

 For men with low sperm count, sexual abstinence -- but only for a day -- increases semen quality.
 More prolonged sexual abstinence may actually reduce sperm numbers.
 After only two days of abstinence, sperm from patients with male factor infertility initiate a process of quality degradation.
 The findings are important for men trying to father children through in vitro fertilization, or even through the natural method.